-A Real Estate Question vs a Legal Question
+A Real Estate Question vs. a Legal Question

-Unfortunately, many real estate clients cannot differentiate between a legal question and a real estate question.
+Many real estate clients cannot differentiate between a legal question and a real estate question.
 If it pertains to real estate, many buyers don't see it as a legal question.

-Now, if a buyer wants to know how many square feet are in an acre, which is 43,560, an agent can answer that question.
+Now, if a buyer wants to know how many square feet are in an acre, an agent can answer that question with no problems.
 But if a buyer wants to know the ramifications of a shared driveway easement, that is a legal question.

-An experienced agent might point to the paragraph in the purchase contract pertaining to the return of earnest money deposit and she might disclose what usually happens with regards to her experiences, but she can't advise a buyer to sue the seller nor guarantee the deposit will be returned.
+An experienced agent might point to the paragraph in the purchase contract pertaining to the return of earnest money deposit, and they might disclose what usually happens with regards to their experience.
+However, real estate agents can't advise a buyer to sue the seller nor guarantee the deposit will be returned.

-The Bottom Line a Lawyer vs. Agent
+The Bottom Line: a Lawyer vs. Agent

-It is not that the buyer's agent does not want to help, it's that she can't give legal advice.
-Further, if she violated the law and expressed a legal opinion, a buyer could not rely on it anyway.
+Remember this: It is not that the buyer's agent does not want to help, it's that they can't give legal advice.
+Additionally, if they violated the law and expressed a legal opinion, a buyer could not rely on it anyway.

-So there you have it: Use a real estate agent for real estate advice and a lawyer for legal advice.
+So, there you have it: Use a real estate agent for real estate advice and a lawyer for legal advice.

 At the time of writing, Elizabeth Weintraub, License #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.